Federal Tax Benefits of Long-term Care Insurance

 MSA and HSA – Eligible LTCi premium is considered a qualified medical expense.
 IRC Section 223(d)(2)(A), 213(d)(D), IRC 213(d)(1)(D) If one spouse has the H.S.A., those funds can be used to pay age-based premium noted in above table for both spouses.
 Medicare premiums can be paid only from an account whose owner is 65 or older.

 Self-employed individuals, including sole proprietors, partners and more than 2% shareholders of an S-Corporation, are permitted to deduct 100% of the eligible, age based premium under tax qualified LTC plans.
 Qualified LTC Premiums are treated as health insurance premiums and are permitted to be deducted for the taxpayer, his spouse, and dependents.
 (IRC Section 162 (1)).

 The per diem limit is the daily amount of benefits under a Tax-Qualified plan that can be received tax-free if the policy pays on an indemnity basis, that is, without regard to the expenses incurred.
-The per diem limit for year 2017 is $360/day and 2016 is $340/day (IRC 7702B(d)(4).
-Benefits in excess of the per diem limit may be received tax-free if such benefits do not exceed the expenses actually incurred.
+The per diem limit for year 2022 is $390/day and $420 for 2023 [IRC §§104(a)(3), 7702B(a)(2), 7702B(d)] Benefits in excess of the per diem limit may be received tax-free if such benefits do not exceed the expenses actually incurred.

-The full amount of employer paid long-term care insurance qualifies as an accident and health plan within the meaning of IRC Sections 105(b) and 106.
-This means that the premium is fully deductible.
+The full amount of employer paid long-term care insurance qualifies as an accident and health plan within the meaning of IRC §7702B(a)(3).
+This means that the premium is fully deductible, IRC §162(a), excluded from employee's income, IRC §106(a) and benefits remain tax-free!
 An employer may select which employee's premiums the company will pay.
 Discrimination rules do not apply.